Learn from FuseBase professionals and select the best tool for your projectBook a demo

 - What needs to be reported, where attendees provide status updates.

 - Issues to address during the meeting.

 - Discussion to address issues raised.

-- How specific issues will be solved after the meeting (To-do list).
+- How specific issues will be solved in a productive way after the meeting (Task list).

-- Any additional items that need to be discussed that apply to the purpose of the meeting.
+- Any additional items that need to be discussed that apply to the purpose of the meeting and increasing productivity.

-- Conclude with a recap of the To-do list, which should be included in the meeting minutes.
+- Conclude with a recap of the Task list, which should be included in the meeting minutes.

-- Give attendees the opportunity to rate the meeting.
+- Give attendees the opportunity to rate how productive the meeting was.

 4. Engage in productive discussions that move goals or projects forward